-The mission of the French Theatrical Foundation is to promote awareness and appreciation of French and French-language performing arts.
+The mission of the French Theatrical Foundation is to nurture the centuries-old friendship between France and the United States through the medium of French-language theatre and other performing arts.

 In addition to presenting theatrical productions, we sponsor master classes and seminars at various universities and institutions in our host cities, to give students a rare opportunity to interact with world-class French theatre professionals.
 We invite you to check back often for updates and more information as we grow.

 The French Theatrical Foundation is a recognized non-profit organization under section 501(c)(3) of the Internal Revenue Code.
 All donations made to the foundation are tax deductible to the fullest extent of the law.